fdonnet/Dapper-Layers-Generator/README.md

 dal.CommitTransaction();
 ```

-## If you want to extent the generate code, create a new file a declare a partial class with the same name as the class you want to extent !
+## If you want to extent the generated code, create a new file and declare a partial class with the same name as the class you want to extent !

 Open an issue if you have specific questions or if you detect an issue !